 In another way as well the distinction helped Jacobi — or so he thought it did.
 From the beginning Jacobi had been faced by the difficulty that, in order to oppose philosophical reflection and the nihilism that it brought in train, he had had to attack ‘reason’ and to summon ‘faith’ in its stead.
 He had thereby made himself vulnerable to the charge of ‘irrationalism’ and ‘blind fideism’, a charge that he always strenuously rejected.
 So far as Jacobi was concerned, the true irrationalists were the philosophers.
 With the newly adopted distinction, Jacobi could now specifically direct to the ‘understanding’, or more accurately, to a ‘reason bound to the understanding’, the kind of criticism earlier directed quite generally to ‘reason’.
 He could then summon ‘reason’, with the new meaning attributed to it, to do the job previously performed by ‘faith’.
 In this way, he could more easily dodge the charge of ‘irrationalism’ or ‘fideism’, for it was for the sake of ‘reason’ — that is, ‘true reason’ — that he could now claim he was waging his campaign against the philosophers.
 The problem, of course, was that Jacobi never quite clarified this new meaning of ‘reason’.
 He was apparently using the concept in the same way as he had previously used ‘faith’, namely, as denoting an intuitive faculty akin to feeling but at the same time sporting the clarity of a concept.
 And this was a combination of notes just as obscure when it went under the name of ‘faith’ as it did when called ‘reason’.
 Whether the new distinction, and the new language that it made possible, in fact ever clarified Jacobi’s position is a question, therefore, open to debate.

-The story might sound improbable to the modern ear, and Jacobi's lack of artistry does nothing to help it.
-Yet, despite its many flaws, the ethical lesson it was supposed to convey is interesting as well as significant.
-Jacobi was actually harking back to the notion of reason he had adumbrated even as early as the first edition of the Spinoza Letters.
+As it shows from the development of the friendship between the two main characters, Jacobi was actually harking back to the notion of reason he had adumbrated even as early as the first edition of the Spinoza Letters.
 Rationality is constituted in the relationship between an ‘I’ and a ‘Thou’, a relationship that respects the conditions of both its terms.
 Within the context of the Woldemar, this conclusion also brings resolution to a question discussed in a dialogue (the Waldgespräch) introduced in the first part of the narration — the question, namely, of the extent to which virtue depends on either nature or art.
 The answer is that it depends on both, provided that each is tested by the limits of actual human relations.
 At the conclusion of the novel, just as in the earlier dialogue, it is also clearly implied that the mutual respect that such relations demand from the individuals entering into them is possible only on the assumption of a ‘Thou’ greater than any human ‘I’ — a ‘Thou’ whose transcendent pull forces the human ‘I’ outside its otherwise purely natural limitations.
 Jacobi’s last word, in his novels just as much as in his philosophical productions, always belongs to God.

 All of Jacobi’s publications are polemical in nature.
 Some, however, were occasional pieces written with a particular event or situation in mind.
 Abstraction made of the perversely polemical tracts surrounding the Spinoza dispute and the controversy with Schelling (Jacobi, 1916, 1967), all of them are historically as well as conceptually interesting.
 Among them, we can single out a few.

 In 1777, Jacobi’s friend and literary collaborator C.M.
 Wieland (1733–1813) had published an essay arguing that power is the only source of legitimacy for political authority, hence that the only adequate form of government is a strictly autocratic one.
 Right follows upon the physical ability to enforce obedience.
-Jacobi replied with a point-by-point rebuttal that was published only four years later.
-(Jacobi, 1781) For one thing, Wieland was historically wrong by misconstruing the actual origin of societies.
+Jacobi replied with a point-by-point rebuttal that was published only four years later (Jacobi, 1781).
+For one thing, Wieland was historically wrong by misconstruing the actual origin of societies.
 Even more important, Wieland was conceptually wrong by not recognizing that ‘moral law’ and ‘natural necessity’ can be subsumed under the one concept of ‘natural right’ only in a very broad sense.
 Moral rights derive their force from the freedom of individuals, not from any consideration of natural laws.
-There is an irreducible difference between the domain of nature and that of freedom.
-On Wieland's assumption, it would follow that any human action is morally right by the very fact it is performed, just as a natural event gives evidence of its natural necessity by the very fact that it occurs.
-Thus the attempt on a monarch's life would be justified, provided it is successful.
-And even if, per impossibile, Wieland's assumption were right, and ‘moral necessity’ were identical with ‘natural necessity’, his conclusions regarding the state, Jacobi argues, would still not follow necessarily.
-A philosopher such as Spinoza, though a naturalist in moral matters, had arrived at directly opposite results so far as the organization of the state is concerned.

-In 1788, Jacobi published a piece in dialogue form in the Deutsches Museum.
-(Jacobi, 1788) He did it in the midst of the notorious Starck affair, and in response to the campaign being waged at the time by the Berlin Aufklärer against the pious religiosity of people like Lavater — a religiosity which they took as a form of crypto-Catholicism, and as an attack on the universal religion of reason which they promoted.
-(Blum, 1912) The dialogue is between a pious believer and an enlightened philosopher.
+In 1788, Jacobi published a piece in dialogue form in the Deutsches Museum (Jacobi, 1788).
+He did it in the midst of the notorious Starck affair, and in response to the campaign being waged at the time by the Berlin Aufklärer against the pious religiosity of people like Lavater — a religiosity which they took as a form of crypto-Catholicism, and as an attack on the universal religion of reason which they promoted (Blum, 1912).
+The dialogue is between a pious believer and an enlightened philosopher.
 The believer’s main point is that the philosopher has the right indeed to criticize faith.
 But the believer has just as much right not to accept the philosopher’s portrayal of his faith.
-For, at the abstract level of conceptualization at which the philosopher operates, he is in no position even to recognize the true nature of the object of his attack.
-He cannot understand that there is nothing in what he says abstractly about God and the world that has not already been known by the believer from time immemorial in the medium of the latter's historical faith.
 The philosopher, moreover, forgets that his philosophy has a history as well; that its past is shrouded in a faith on which it still depends for the meaning of its abstract conceptions.
 By attacking faith, therefore, the philosopher risks undermining his own world of meaning.

 In 1802, Jacobi published a short piece (Jacobi, 1802 (2)) in response to a prophesy made by G. C. Lichtenberg, a well known science popularizer of the day, to the effect that some day, as science progresses in its efforts at reducing matter to the laws governing it, our world will become so refined in our eyes that it will be just as laughable to believe in God as it now is to believe in ghosts.
 Jacobi replied with a prophesy of his own, imitating the Gospels’ account of the last days.
-The day prophesized by Lichtenberg will come indeed.
-But, after a while yet, as the world becomes even more refined, the sages will reverse their judgements.
-And then — that will be the end of all things — they will believe in nothing but ghosts.
-They will be like God, in the knowledge that being and substance are everywhere but ghosts.
-(Jacobi, 1811: 3–4) Jacobi reproduced the piece at the opening of his Of Divine Things and their Revelation in 1811, in obvious parody of Schelling’s philosophy of nature.
+Jacobi reproduced the piece at the opening of his Of Divine Things and their Revelation in 1811, in obvious parody of Schelling’s philosophy of nature.

-Because of Jacobi’s insistence on the primacy of immediate existence over reflective conceptualization, and of the rights of the ‘exception’, the possibility is there to interpret his position as case of proto-existentialism, and to treat him, just as Kierkegaard, as an essentially religious thinker.
-(Beiser, 1987) Indeed, some of the language Jacobi uses, and the themes he explores, are to be found in Kierkegaard again.
+Because of Jacobi’s insistence on the primacy of immediate existence over reflective conceptualization, and of the rights of the ‘exception’, the possibility is there to interpret his position as case of proto-existentialism, and to treat him, just as Kierkegaard, as an essentially religious thinker (Beiser, 1987).
+Indeed, some of the language Jacobi uses, and the themes he explores, are to be found in Kierkegaard again.
 (Whether the latter was himself an existentialist is, of course, itself an open question.)
 One must however keep in mind that the language of the ‘leap of faith’ does not belong to Jacobi.
-The salto mortale he had proposed to Lessing was no leap into the unknown but, according to his explicit testimony, a jump that would have brought Lessing, who had been walking on his head in the manner of philosophers, back to his feet.
-(Jacobi, 1787: 62; 1789: 353) And as for the religious outpourings that pervade his writings, and often mar them, they must be measured against what Jacobi himself had to say about his religiosity when confiding to Reinhold late in life.
-As he said, his problem, the source of his many ambiguities, was that, though temperamentally endowed with a Christian heart, his mind was just as temperamentally pagan.
-(Jacobi, 1825–27: vol. 2, 478) And there are testimonies to the effect that he always kept himself at a psychological distance from Christian believers. (di Giovanni, 1994: 42) At the end, he identified with ‘reason’ what he had earlier referred to as ‘faith’.
-Also to be kept in mind is that the personalist values that Jacobi championed were Enlightenment values as well.
-Jacobi belongs very much to his times.
-To label him ‘an anti-Enlightenment figure’, as is routinely done, is perhaps misleading.
+The salto mortale he had proposed to Lessing was no leap into the unknown but, according to his explicit testimony, a jump that would have brought Lessing, who had been walking on his head in the manner of philosophers, back to his feet (Jacobi, 1787: 62; 1789: 353).